btahir/nextail-companies/README.md

 # Nextail Companies

-A list of companies (or teams) that use Next.js + Tailwind CSS as their primary Frontend tech stack.
+A list of companies (or teams) that use Next.js and/or Tailwind CSS as their primary Frontend tech stack.

 We love the stack and want to create a resource that identifies these companies to aid you in your discovery process (investment, job hunt etc).

 ## Company List

+### Nextjs + TailwindCSS

 * [Trigger.dev](https://trigger.dev/) | Effortless automation built for developers
 * [Wealthfront](https://www.wealthfront.com/) | Save and invest for the long term